Oxid15/cascade/cascade/docs/source/index.rst

     .. grid-item::
         .. card:: Tutorials
-            :link: /examples.rst
+            :link: /tutorials/tutorials.rst
             :link-type: ref

-            Learn how you can use Cascade in your ML workflows
+            Learn how you can use Cascade in your ML workflows step-by-step

     .. grid-item::
         .. card:: How-to guides